When it comes to property investment you’ll often hear two conflicting philosophies advocated.

 After all – why you would sink all of your hard-earned money into a property investment that actually costs you money to own, year in, year out?

 We’ll dive into that shortly when we begin explaining negative gearing as it relates to real estate, but first, a little more on the benefits of positive gearing.

 As mentioned, positive cash flow properties generate an instant return, which means you’re making a real cash profit from your investment from the moment you own it.

 Moreover, if you purchase a positive cashflow property in a growth area, you’ll get the benefit of both capital growth AND positive cash flow.

 That is, you’ll be earning money twice: once from the rental return, and a second time from the capital growth, which pushes the value of the home or apartment up each year.

-All of this from an asset that doesn’t force you to put your hand in your own pocket to pay for running expenses every month.
+All of this is from an asset that doesn’t force you to put your hand in your own pocket to pay for running expenses every month.

-At this point it should be noted that there is a slight difference between a positive cash flow property and a positively geared property.
+At this point, it should be noted that there is a slight difference between a positive cash flow property and a positively geared property.

 A positive cash flow property is one that generates a positive (or surplus) return from day one, regardless of your tax situation.

 A positively geared property is one that may not pay for itself initially, but once tax deductions and depreciation is factored in, the asset more than pays for itself.